rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlan.md

 % Warning: interface-range ignores Non-existing ports (not configured).    #(1)
 ```

-1. This error message is stating that within the range of 414 to 515, only the VLANs we have already created are configured.
+1. This warning message is stating that within the range of 414 to 515, only the VLANs we have already created are configured.
 This is useful for creating a link to a Trunk Cisco port.
-Interface range Vlan 2-4094 allows you to add all existing VLANs to an interface to simulate a Trunk port without creating excess configuration.
-This command does not create new VLANs.

-To apply the VLAN to a range of interfaces:
+Apply a VLAN to a range of interfaces:

 ```shell
 DellEMC(conf-if-vl-414)# tagged te0/5-10
 ```

+## Simulate a Trunk Port

+`Interface range Vlan 2-4094` allows you to add all existing VLANs to an interface to simulate a Trunk port without creating excess configuration.
+This command does not create new VLANs.

+## Remove VLANs from Interfaces

-To remove the VLAN from the interface:
+To remove a VLAN from an interface use the `no tagged` and `no untagged` commands:

 !!! note